ruhmany/TripTribe-Microservices-Backend/README.md

 At its core, TripTribe lets you:

-- **Post trip plans** — not just memories, but structured, forkable, shareable itineraries
+- **Post trip plans** — structured, forkable, versioned itineraries with a community confidence score
 - **React & contribute** — comment, rate, and actively improve others' plans
 - **Fork & remix** — take someone's Tokyo itinerary and adapt it to your own pace and budget
+- **Plan in real time** — collaborative planning rooms let friend groups build itineraries together
-- **Find your tribe** — connect with travelers heading to the same destination on the same day
+- **Find your tribe** — smart-matched travelers heading to the same destination on the same day
-- **Hire local guides** — vetted, community-rated insiders who know the city like no app ever could
+- **Hire local guides** — vetted, community-rated insiders who publish their own trip plans
-- **Earn your rank** — a multi-category rewards system turns exploration into progression
+- **Earn your rank** — a multi-category progression system with real-world travel perks
+- **Track your world** — a living map of everywhere you've been, building expertise as you go
+- **Journal your journey** — post-trip logs that enrich plans with ground-truth experience

 ---